ninagris/Toggle-Untoggle/README.md

 ![Logo](https://github.com/ninagris/Toggle-Untoggle/blob/main/icons/logo.png)

-**An Interactive Desktop Application for Cell Segmentation and Single-Cell Morphological Analysis**
+## An Interactive Desktop Application for Cell Segmentation and Single-Cell Morphological Analysis

 **"Toggle-Untoggle" workflow:**
-1. Accepts a single channel (single fluorescence marker or phase-contrast images) or separate pairs of images for the segmentation marker channel and the nucleus channel as input.
+1. Accepts single-channel images (e.g., single fluorescence marker or phase-contrast) or separate image pairs for the segmentation marker channel and the nucleus channel.
 2. Segments cells in the images using the cyto3, nuclei, or a custom Cellpose model imported by the user.
-3. Extracts morphological parameters and/or ROIs from the selected cells
+3. Extracts morphological parameters and/or ROIs from the selected cells.
 4. Saves the output to the same folder as the input images.

 ## Installation Instructions